DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 * Student s233489 was in charge of

-* Student jonnil focused on
+* Student jonnil focused on development of the model training, testing new functionalities both locally and in Google Cloud's Compute Engine, as well as running training jobs through Vertex AI.
+He also ensured correct logging of model checkpoints and training statistics to Weigths & Biases.

 * Student s091969 was responsible for